-The mathematical models described earlier can never be substituted for multi-stage, multi-module, fully coupled numerical simulations that could be supported by extensive experimentation.
-Such computational capabilities are currently under development by a number of dedicated scientists, including Dick, Heath, Balachandar, Moser, Fiedler, Najjar and others at the Center for Simulation of Advanced Rockets.50-53 There is no doubt that the efforts expended by this body of scientists stand to provide the best diagnostic and predictive tools in the history of rocket development.
+The mathematical models described earlier can never be substituted for multistage, multimodule, fully coupled numerical simulations that could be supported by extensive experimentation.
+Such computational capabilities are currently under development by a number of dedicated scientists, including Dick, Heath, Balachandar, Moser, Fiedler, Najjar and others at the Center for Simulation of Advanced Rockets [(CSAR) see Refs.
+51-54].
+There is no doubt that the efforts expended by this body of scientists stand to provide the best diagnostic and predictive tools in the history of rocket development.
 However, their efforts are not without challenges either.

-According to Dick, Heath, and Fiedler,50 their efforts require the integration of "approximately thirty-five faculty members, thirty research scientists and programmers, and forty graduate students from a dozen academic departments."
+According to Dick et al., their efforts require the integration of "approximately thirty-five faculty members, thirty research scientists and programmers, and forty graduate students from a dozen academic departments."
 To provide meaningful data, the integrated modules have to be executed in parallel on 512 processors on a CrayT3E.
 Discretization requirements are obviously enormous, encompassing millions of fluid cells and several hundred thousand structural elements.
 Therein, the propellant surface is assumed to ignite everywhere at the beginning of the simulation.
 However, "regression of the propellant due to burning [is] neglected because of the short physical time reached in the simulation, 0.1 sec after 10 days of wall clock time."
-Based on their experience with the integrated code, Dick, Heath, and Fiedler50 remark that "a high fidelity simulation of the RSRM [Reusable Solid Rocket Motor] over the entire two minute burn time would require a prohibitive amount of execution time, even on the largest and fastest platforms available now or in the near future."
+Based on their experience with the integrated code, Dick et al. remark that "a high fidelity simulation of the RSRM [Reusable Solid Rocket Motor] over the entire two minute burn time would require a prohibitive amount of execution time, even on the largest and fastest platforms available now or in the near future."
 Rather than allow these challenges to deter their activities, one must acknowledge that the CSAR scientists have chosen the course of continual improvement in their quest for a systemic code.
-In the absence of suitable experimental data for validation purposes, these investigators54 have resorted to expeditious, limiting process verifications based on the approximate solution obtained by Majdalani and Van Moorhem.8 This solution is identical in scope to the one under scrutiny.
+In the absence of suitable experimental data for validation purposes, these investigators have resorted to expeditious, limiting-process verifications based on the approximate solution obtained by Majdalani and Van Moorhem.
+This solution is identical in scope to the one under scrutiny.
 For the fundamental and first harmonic oscillations modes that dominate in acoustic instability assessment, analytical solutions and computational results obtained at CSAR were virtually indistinguishable.

-In order to justify the modern need to pursue an analytical side to a full-scale investigation, a plethora of convincing arguments may be offered.
-One example can be derived from a propulsion related study of international repute.
-In investigating aeroacoustic technologies to reduce the excess noise of Concorde jet engines during take-off and landing, the use of applied mathematics by Crighton and Williams^{55,56} has proven invaluable to the comprehensive Anglo-French research endeavor.
-Despite the obvious dissimilarities between turbulent shear layers surrounding the propulsive Rolls Royce jets and the simplistic laminar models based on acoustic analogies, the use of powerful mathematical techniques has unraveled the means to suppress the ensuing sound and vibration.
-By seeding the jet with sound upstream of the nozzle, a coherent turbulent structure could be promoted in a manner to reduce the jet noise without impairing thrust and the aircraft's ability to climb.
-Thus, by deliberately superimposing an aeroacoustic source whose troughs coincided with the pressure peaks of an acoustic environment, a quieter existing combination could be precipitated.
-The degree of suppression obtained in this way depended, of course, on the accuracy of the active cancellation models which were suggested analytically, and then refined via numerical and experimental simulations.
-Similar analyses have recently provided multiple-scale solutions for modal sound transmission through turbofan aircraft engines with both hard and acoustically treated inlet walls.^{57,58} These solutions by Rienstra and coworkers^{57,58} have closely agreed with output data gathered from finite-element codes.
+To justify the modern need to pursue an analytical side to a fullscale investigation, a plethora of convincing arguments may be offered.
+One example can be derived from a propulsion related-study of international repute.
+In investigating aeroacoustic technologies to reduce the excess noise of Concorde jet engines during takeoff and landing, the use of applied mathematics by Williams has proven invaluable to the comprehensive Anglo-French research endeavor.
+Despite the obvious dissimilarities between turbulent shear layers surrounding the propulsive Rolls-Royce jets and the simplistic laminar models based on acoustic analogies, the use of powerful mathematical techniques has unraveled the means to suppress the ensuing sound and vibration.
+When the jet was seeded with sound upstream of the nozzle, a coherent turbulent structure could be promoted in a manner to reduce the jet noise without impairing thrust and the aircraft's ability to climb.
+Thus, by deliberately superimposing an aeroacoustic source whose troughs coincided with the pressure peaks of an existing acoustic environment, a quieter combination could be precipitated.
+The degree of suppression obtained in this way depended, of course, on the accuracy of the active cancellation models that were suggested analytically and then refined via numerical and experimental simulations.
+Similar analyses have recently provided multiple-scale solutions for modal sound transmission through turbofan aircraft engines with both hard and acoustically treated inlet walls.
+These solutions by Rienstra and Rienstra and Eversman have closely agreed with output data gathered from finite element codes.